georgbischoff/Tutorials/tutorials/cp-wdi5-cap/cp-wdi5-cap.md

 25. In the list of books of your bookshop application, right-click the title of the book you've created and choose **Highlight**.
 Make sure that only the specific Title of the row is blue highlighted and not the whole row.

 26. On the right side of the Test Recorder window you find a section with Properties and Bindings.
 Choose the icon that is located on the left of the property *visible* in the *Inherited* section.
-This will add `expect(visible).toBeTruthy();` to the code snippet. => TODO(Georg,Simon): Shall we use that as assertion
+This will add `expect(visible).toBeTruthy();` to the code snippet.

     ![Test recorder highlights the book entry](Title-HighlightEvent.gif)

 27. Copy the generated code snippet into the `module.exports` section of your `manageBooks.page.js` and name the function `theBookListContains`.
+Here, pass the `sBook` as an argument in the function name and use it in the locator to identify the control by its text.

     It look as follows: